 Master of Engineering, Automation Technology

-The degree title is Master of Engineering and the extention of the studies are 60 ECTS.
+The degree title is Master of Engineering and the extension of the studies are 60 ECTS.
+In 2021, Novia UAS offers a renewed curriculum, with a distinct profile in intelligent systems and machine learning techniques.
 The degree programme is located in Vaasa.

 Language of instruction

 The language of instruction is English.